Environmental Fund Projects

-Since the inception of the MGI and WDI Environmental Fund in 2017/2018, around $135,000 has been awarded to scheme shareholders and community groups in support of worthy projects that benefit and enhance our environment.
+Since the start of Morven Glenavy Irrigation (MGI) and Waihao Downs Irrigation (WDI) Environmental Fund in 2017/2018, around $135,000 has been awarded to scheme shareholders and community groups in support of worthy projects that benefit and enhance our environment.

 Of the nine applications submitted for the 2023/24 MGI and WDI Environmental Funds, 100% were successfully awarded funding towards their nominated projects.